 Don’t just take our word for it, join thousands of other happy savers who Compare the Market

 As of October 2023, Compare the Market had an average rating of 4.8 out of 5 from 35,144 people who left a review on Trustpilot.
 The score 4.8 corresponds to the Star Label ‘Excellent’.
 Find out more

 Will my home insurance cover emergencies?

-Your standard home insurance policy covers you for events such as fire, flood, theft and vandalism.
-It won’t usually protect you if your boiler breaks down due to a mechanical or electrical fault.
+No. Your home insurance policy covers events like fire, flood, theft and vandalism.
+It doesn’t protect you if your boiler breaks down, a pipe bursts or your fuse box blows.

 How can I buy home emergency cover?